swcarpentry/good-enough-practices-in-scientific-computing/index.md

 :   Every modern programming language comes with tools to report the
     *coverage* of a set of test cases, i.e., the set of lines that are and aren’t actually executed when those tests are run.
-Mature projects run these tools periodically to find code that isn’t being used any more, but as with unit testing, this only starts to pay off once the project grows larger, and is therefore not recommended here.
+But as with unit testing, this only starts to pay off once the project grows larger, and is therefore not recommended here.

 **The Semantic Web**

 :   Ontologies and other formal definitions of data are useful, but in
-    our experience, even simplified things like Dublin Core[^27] are rarely encountered in the wild.
+    our experience, even simplified things like Dublin Core[^28] are rarely encountered in the wild.

 **Documentation**